ckeditor/ckeditor5/packages/ckeditor5-font/tests/manual/font-color.md

 ### Testing

 Try to:
-- Change font by selecting many paragraphs.
+- Change color and background color by selecting many paragraphs.
-- Change font by selecting some text.
+- Change color and background color by selecting some text.
-- Change to default font by selecting many paragraphs.
+- Check if chosen colors from dropdown are added to recent color list.
-- Change to default font by selecting some text.
+- Try to re-apply color from Recent Color list - check if it moves to it beginning.